Fortinet: Accomplishments in cybersecurity

 In 2005, Fortinet created the FortiGuard Labs internal security research team.

-In 2008, Fortinet researchers sent a report to Facebook highlighting a widget from Zango that appeared to be tricking users into downloading spyware.
 By 2014, Fortinet had four research and development centers in Asia, as well as others in the US, Canada and France.

 In March 2014, Fortinet founded the Cyber Threat Alliance (CTA) with Palo Alto Networks in order to share security threat data across vendors.
 It was later joined by McAfee and Symantec.
 In 2015, the CTA published a white paper on the CryptoWall ransomware, which detailed how attackers obtained $325 million through ransoms paid by victims to regain access to their files.

 In April 2015, Fortinet provided threat intelligence to Interpol in order to help apprehend the ringleader of several online scams based in Nigeria.
 The scams, which resulted in compromise of business emails and CEO fraud, had cost one business over $15 million.
 The following year, in March 2016, Fortinet and Cisco joined NATO in a data-sharing agreement to improve their information security capabilities.

-In January 2017, Fortinet worked with Interpol to conduct an investigation into web security in several southeast Asian countries.
-The investigation identified compromised websites, including government-operated web servers.
-Later that month, Fortinet researchers discovered a spyware that scammed victims by impersonating the IRS.
+Fortinet researchers discovered a spyware that scammed victims by impersonating the IRS.
 Also in 2017, researchers helped identify malware, called Rootnik, and ransomware, called MacRansom, that targeted Android and MacOS systems respectively.
-In 2018, Fortinet entered into an information-sharing agreement with Interpol.

-In March 2022, Fortinet participated in the Mitre Corporation's Attack Flow project which created "a data format describing adversary behavior sequences to help identify cyberthreat choke points".